 Further research to find family and events uncovered a morass of great proportions surrounding surnames and birth dates leaving us still with confusion as to who Christopher Christmas BERRY really was, and his origins.
 Research has revealed that at various times he used the surnames BERRY, UNDERWOOD and SALMON, and then there are still questions surrounding his birth.

 Baptism No 3 could confirm a birth date of 25 December 1802, but this is thrown into doubt when one considers the baptism of a sibling, John, on 27 December 1802.
-It could be reasonably argued, that CCB under normal circumstances would have been baptised also on 27 December 1802, alongside his brother John, unless of course the baptisms of 27 December 1802 and 14 January 1803 were for the same child, a fact which became more and more obvious.
+It could be reasonably argued, that CCB under normal circumstances would have been baptised also on 27 December 1802, alongside his brother John, unless of course the baptisms of 27 December 1802 and 14 January 1803 were for the same child, a fact which has become more and more obvious, especially as I have not been able to find Parish Records featuring a John Berry beyond that of the Baptism on 27 December 1802.

-It would appear that the suspect 1800 birth date was calculated from his age of 51 given in his Death Certificate.
+It would appear that the suspect 1800 birth date was calculated from his age of 51 given in CCB’s Death Certificate in 1851.

-Baptism records for family of Christopher BERRY and Elisabeth SALMON include:
+Baptism records for family of Christopher BERRY and Elisabeth Moss SALMON include:

 - John, Baptised St Nicholas, Kings Lynn, 27 December 1802,